 What is an email open rate?

 Your unique email open rate is the number of unique recipients that open an email out of your total delivered.
 Meanwhile, the total email open rate doesn’t distinguish unique opens.
 For example, if a customer opens your campaign twice, then your unique open rate will be one, but your total open rate will be two.
-These rates are some of the factors your business can use to indicate how successful — or unsuccessful — your email marketing strategy is.
-The higher your unique open rate, the better your campaign is doing with your audience.
+These rates used to indicate how successful—or unsuccessful—your email marketing strategy was.
+The higher your unique open rate, the better your campaign was doing with your audience.

-It’s also important that your team understands exactly what counts as an “opened” email.
-For most rates, the general understanding is that your subscriber interacted with your email in one of two ways:
+Originally, what counts as an “opened” email was that your subscriber interacted with your email in one of two ways:

-However, recently more and more mail clients and mailbox providers are protecting privacy at the expense of valid open rate data.
-In June 2021, Apple announced its plans to introduce Mail Privacy Protection (MPP) for its native Mail client users.
+However, in the past few years more and more mail clients and mailbox providers are protecting privacy at the expense of valid open rate data.
+In 2021, Apple introduced Mail Privacy Protection (MPP) for its native Mail client users.
 This feature prevents email senders from using tracking pixels to measure open rates.
-Due to this, open rates are better viewed on a channel-by-channel basis, rather than overall.
+Many email clients also use image blocking for privacy protection and data conservation again blocking pixel functionality.
+Some corporate email systems have security checks that open emails to keep their users safe from bots and spam attacks, meaning your opens could be coming from an automated system instead of a person.

 How to calculate your email open rate